|Georgia Institute of Technology

-“The price offered by Hubs was also relatively affordable, and it was particularly useful to receive a quote instantly after changing a colour or certain specification.” - Gennaro Notomista, PhD student at Georgia Tech
+“The price offered by Protolabs Network was also relatively affordable, and it was particularly useful to receive a quote instantly after changing a colour or certain specification.” - Gennaro Notomista, PhD student at Georgia Tech

 Currently deployed in the Atlanta Botanical Garden, the SlothBot can run (or climb) forever without ever needing to be charged through a power outlet.
 An extremely energy efficient robot, the SlothBot monitors environmental factors like temperature, weather and carbon dioxide levels.